Hankaji/FP-insurance-claims-management/README.md

 | `d`       | Delete data                       |
 | `e`       | Edit data                         |
 | `s`       | Set status to `DONE`              |

+## Note

+For best experience, it is suggested to run this program in a separated terminal window and use terminal that support 256bit colors.
+Please also make terminal size as big as possible (or better, full screen)